sparkfun/SparkFun_BlueSMiRF-v2/docs/hardware_overview.md

     </div>

-Both boards include a standard serial UART header seen on many USB-to-serial converters: <span STYLE="text-decoration:overline">RTS</span>/RXI/TXO/VCC/<span STYLE="text-decoration:overline">CTS</span>/GND .
-Depending on the version that you receive, one will be PTH while the other is includes right angle male headers.
-Due to spacing, the PTH version will also have a different silkscreen labels.
+Both boards include a standard serial UART header seen on many USB-to-serial converters: <span STYLE="text-decoration:overline">RTS</span>/RXI/TXO/VCC/<span STYLE="text-decoration:overline">CTS</span>/GND.
+Depending on the version that you purchase, one will be PTH while the other includes right angle male headers.
+Due to spacing, the PTH version will also have slightly different silkscreen labels.

-* <b><span STYLE="text-decoration:overline">RTS</span></b> / <b><span STYLE="text-decoration:overline">RT</b> &mdash; The Return to Send is an output and is used for hardware flow control in some serial interfaces.
-Unlike Tx and RX, this pin does not include logic level translation.
+* <b><span STYLE="text-decoration:overline">RTS</span></b> / <b><span STYLE="text-decoration:overline">RT</b> &mdash; The Ready to Send is an output and is used for hardware flow control in some serial interfaces.
 This output is not critical for simple serial communication.
+If flow control is enabled, BlueSMiRF will drive its RTS low if its serial buffer is full (the radio is telling the host system to hold its horses).
 * **RXI** / **RI** &mdash; The serial receive is an input.
 This input pin receives serial data from another serial device.
 Logic level circuitry is included on this pin. **It should be connected to the TX of the other device.**
 * **TXO** / **TO** &mdash;	The serial transmit is an output.
 This output pin sends serial data to another device.
 Logic level circuitry is included on this pin. **It should be connected to the RX of the other device.**
 * **VCC**/ **V** / **3V3-5V** &mdash; This input voltage supply signal is routed through a AP2112K voltage regulator and brought down 3.3V for the ESP32.
 We will assume that it is attached to another device's standard serial port and it is providing power to the BlueSMiRF v2.
 As stated earlier, the recommended input voltage is between **3.3V to 5V**.
 * <b><span STYLE="text-decoration:overline">CTS</span></b> / <b><span STYLE="text-decoration:overline">CT</span></b> &mdash; The Clear to Send is an input.
 CTS is another serial flow control signal.
-Unlike Tx and RX, this pin does not include logic level translation.
 Like RTS, it's not required for most, simple serial interfaces.
+If flow control is enabled, BlueSMiRF will send data when its CTS pin is driven low (the host system is telling the radio that it's ready for more serial data).
 * **GND** / **G** &mdash; The 0V reference voltage, common to any other device connected to the Bluetooth modem.

 <div style="text-align: center;">